Sarah Hyland Rocks Sexy Crop Top At Teen Choice Awards

 “They are going to hang out one time, and it’s going to be at the wedding, and the directive is no one is allowed to talk about politics,” Adams continued.

 “It will be liberal actors and my dad and my family who are a bunch of conservatives.
 My dad’s a doctor, my brother-in-law is from oil money in Texas.
-It’s going to be so weird,” the Bachelor in Paradise bartender added, revealing that Hyland comes from a liberal family,” he added.
+It’s going to be so weird,” the Bachelor in Paradise bartender added, revealing that Hyland “comes from a liberal family.”

-Meanwhile, fans can see more of Sarah Hyland by following her on her social media accounts, or tuning into the final season of Modern Family on ABC this fall.
+Meanwhile, fans can see more of Sarah Hyland by following her on her social media accounts or tuning in to the final season of Modern Family on ABC this fall.